Fluoridation of water supply

 An image of drinking water in a glass.

-The Director General of Health has issued a directive for us to add fluoride to our water supply in the Bream Bay and Whangārei water supply areas.
+The Director-General of Health has issued a directive for us to add fluoride to our water supply in the Bream Bay and Whangārei water supply areas.

 Ministry of Health funding has helped with the costs of making this change.

-We'll keep you updated here and on our other media platforms before we start adding fluoride to the water.
+We will keep you updated here and on our other media platforms before we start adding fluoride to the water.

-Latest
+Latest news

 Council's position on fluoridation – 12 February 2025